Mohammed-Alhawry/ColorNote/README.md

-a windows desktop application written in WPF for making notes
+a very simple windows application written in WPF for making notes